NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

  reduced to 2000 training images, and 1000 images each for validation and testing.

 ##### Data Preprocessing and Augmentation
-For preprocessing, the  jpeg pictures are decoded into a pixel grid for each color channel resulting in a tensor of the picture dimensions times the 3 color channels (150 x 150 x 3).
+For preprocessing, the  JPEG pictures are decoded into a pixel grid for each color channel resulting in a tensor of the picture dimensions times the 3 color channels (150 x 150 x 3).
 After it the tensor is normalized from  pixel values in [0, 255] to [0, 1].
 To prevent the strain of loading all available pictures, a generator is created that streams preprocessed pictures and their binary label from the directory as needed in batches of 20 tensors at a time.